mirisuzanne/mia/content/great-debate/bea.md

 Specifically, Season 6, episode 23 --
 Night at a Round Table.
-Let's meet the proagonist, our hero
+Let's meet the protagonist, our hero

 ![](/assets/images/debate/bea/bea.003.jpeg)